evidhai/notes-techpechu-com/pages/ElasticSearch (ES).md

 	- Full Text search
 - General flow
 	- Elastic search -> for search and index
-	- Kibana -> for dashboard
+	- Kibana -> for dashboard (alternate to cloudwatch dashboard)
-	- Logstash -> for log ingestion
+	- Logstash -> for log ingestion (alternate to cloudwatch logs) -
 -